keylogme/keylogme-zero/README.md

         - codes : list of keycodes (decimal format) for the shortcut.
 Go to <a href="#keycodes-hardware">Keycodes hardware</a> section to know how to get it.
         - type : type of shortcut.
 There are two: `hold` for holding shortcuts like copy (CTRL+C) and `seq` for sequential shortcuts like used in (neo)vim for shortcuts.
+    - shift_state:
+        - threshold_auto: some firmware like QMK allows to define a shifted combo to one physical key.
+The firmware triggers the shift key hold and the letter/symbol automatically, this threshold is a time like "5ms" that will diferentiate human or software triggered shifted combos.
+    - security:
+        - baggage_size: on binary start, the keystrokes are not saved in order or complete.
+        - ghosting_codes: keystrokes to not save
 - storage : config for storage
     - file_output : absolute filepath to store the stats
     - periodic_save_in_sec : periodic time to save the stats.
 In seconds.